-The importer has not established that the price of the imported merchandise was not influenced by its relationship with its related party seller.
-Inadequate evidence regarding the circumstances of sale was submitted.
-The financial information furnished is not sufficient to establish that the price the seller charged the importer was adequate to ensure recovery of all costs plus a profit equivalent to the firm's overall profit realized over a representative period of time in sales of merchandise of the same class or kind.
+The importer failed to establish that the price of the imported merchandise was not influenced by its relationship with its related party seller.
+The importer submitted inadequate evidence regarding the circumstances of sale.
+The financial information furnished is insufficient to establish that the price the seller charged the importer was adequate to ensure recovery of all costs plus a profit equivalent to the firm's overall profit realized over a representative period of time in sales of merchandise of the same class or kind.
 Transaction value based upon this related party sale is unacceptable.
-546449 dated Jan.
-6, 1998.

 The importer proposes a restructuring of the importation transaction with its related supplier to create a sale of merchandise.
 The merchandise has previously been given to the importer, free of charge.
 The price for the imported merchandise is to be negotiated based on industry norms.
-Assuming a bona fide sale occurs, there is no impediment to an importer restructuring its importation transaction for the express purpose of creating a sale of merchandise which may quality for appraisement pursuant to transaction value.
+Assuming that a bona fide sale occurs, there is no impediment to an importer restructuring its importation transaction for the express purpose of creating a sale of merchandise that may qualify for appraisement pursuant to transaction value.
 However, the related party prices must be acceptable within the meaning of the valuation statute.

 In order to establish that the relationship between the parties did not influence the price actually paid or payable, the importer provided two sets of invoices for two different products.
 The invoices show that the buyer paid its related party the same price for each product before and after the parties became related.
-However, the mere fact that the prices remain unchanged before and after the parties became related is not prima facie evidence that the relationship between the parties did not influence the price, i.e., market conditions change over time and prices of products must be kept current.
+However, the mere fact that the prices remain unchanged before and after the parties became related is not prima facie evidence that the relationship between the parties did not influence the price, i.e., market conditions change over time and the prices of products must be kept current.
 The fact that the prices remained unchanged even though the parties became related must be examined along with other evidence regarding the circumstances of sale in order to determine whether transaction value is in fact applicable in appraising the imported merchandise.

 The importer indicates that the price paid by the related party buyer for the imported merchandise reflects a list price, including a discount for wholesaler expenses, which is consistent with the foreign parent's sales to other related and unrelated purchasers in third countries.
 The Statement of Administrative Action, Customs Regulations (19 CFR 152.103(j)(2), provides that a price will not be considered to have been influenced if it is shown that the price is profit realized over a representative period of time in sales of merchandise of the same class or kind.
-No such comparison of profit has been provided by the importer.
+The importer has provided no such comparison of profit.
 On the contrary, the submitted evidence indicates that the subsidiary buyer did not enjoy any net profit.
 We cannot find that the relationship between the parties did not influence the price actually paid or payable such that transaction value is the appropriate method of appraisement.
-546072 dated May 21, 1998.

-Based on the evidence submitted, Customs concludes that an examination of the circumstances of sale indicates that the relationship of the parties did not influence the price actually paid or payable of the imported merchandise.
-Accordingly, the sale between the importer and its related company may be used as the basis for transaction The transaction value of the imported merchandise must also include the value. material assists, packing costs, and any other applicable additions.
-546873 dated Mar.
-24, 1999.
+Based on the evidence submitted, Customs concludes that an examination of the circumstances of sale indicates that the relationship of the parties did not influence the price actually paid or payable for the imported merchandise.
+Accordingly, the sale between the importer and its related company may be used as the basis for transaction value.
+The transaction value of the imported merchandise must also include the material assists, packing costs, and any other applicable additions.